xero/miasma.nvim/README.md

 ## customization

-this theme is built with `lush.nvim`, so customization is quite easy.

-first, checkout "[the dev branch](https://github.com/xero/miasma.nvim/tree/dev)", `git fetch origin dev && git checkout dev`,

-open the lua theme `nvim lua/lush_theme/miasma.lua` and execute `:Lushify`.

-then adjust colors to suit your taste with real-time feedback. checkout [the dev branch readme](https://github.com/xero/miasma.nvim/blob/dev/README.md) for details on building the optimized colorscheme.

-lots more details on using `lush` in [their repo](https://github.com/rktjmp/lush.nvim).
+this theme is built with `lush.nvim`, so customization is quite easy. first, checkout the [dev](https://github.com/xero/miasma.nvim/tree/dev)" branch `git fetch origin dev && git checkout dev`, open the lua theme `nvim lua/lush_theme/miasma.lua` and execute `:Lushify`. then adjust colors to suit your taste with real-time feedback. checkout [the dev branch readme](https://github.com/xero/miasma.nvim/blob/dev/README.md) for details on building the optimized colorscheme. lots more details on using `lush` in [their repo](https://github.com/rktjmp/lush.nvim).

 ## extras